Uniform number (Major League Baseball): Experiments with numbers by position

 Several teams experimented with numbering-by-position during the 1930s.
 In 1939, the Cincinnati Reds, under general manager Warren Giles, introduced what would be the longest-lasting convention, in which pitchers customarily wore numbers between 30 and 49; outfielders between 20 and 29; infielders between 10 and 19; and catchers, coaches and managers in the single digits—with the manager often sporting number 1.
 (An exception briefly occurred in the early 1950s, when Cincinnati's coaches and managers were assigned numbers in the 50s.)

 The New York Giants adopted this system in 1947, and when Giles became chief executive of the National League in 1952, many other NL clubs began to follow suit.
-Two American League teams, the first edition of the expansion Los Angeles Angels and the Cleveland Indians beginning in 1963, also adopted the numbering scheme.
+Two American League teams, the first season of the expansion Los Angeles Angels and the Cleveland Indians beginning in 1963, also adopted the numbering scheme.

-In his 1969 memoir, Ball Four, pitcher Jim Bouton tells how he asked his new NL team, the Houston Astros, for his traditional number 56, but was assigned 44 instead because of the numbering custom.
+In his 1969 memoir, Ball Four, pitcher Jim Bouton tells how he asked his new NL team, the Houston Astros, for his traditional number 56 (which he had worn with both the New York Yankees and the Seattle Pilots), but was assigned 44 instead because of the Astros' numbering custom.
 Bouton wrote: "I asked if there was any chance I could get 56.
 [The equipment manager] said he didn't think so, that all our pitchers have numbers in the 30s and 40s.
 He said I'd have to talk to [general manager Spec] Richardson or manager Harry Walker if I wanted to change the rule.
 I said I was sure they wouldn't want to be bothered with something so small, and he said, 'Oh, you'd be surprised.'
 Oh no I wouldn't."

-However, the number-by-position convention was never a formal rule, and a few National League clubs — notably the Dodgers — resisted the idea.
+However, the number-by-position convention was never a formal rule, although one was proposed by Giles at the 1958 Winter Meetings.
+Moreover, a few National League clubs — notably the Dodgers — consistently resisted the idea.
 The custom was slowly abandoned during the 1970s and 1980s.
 (In fact, in 1970, the Astros assigned Bouton his traditional number 56.)